kingler/cd3pl_notes/Dashboard/Order Fulfillment KPIs.md

 **Formula:** Total # of orders ÷ Perfect order rate

-**What it means**: The [order picking accuracy](https://legacyscs.com/warehouse-kpis-to-measure/) KPI is important because it lets you know the percentage of orders that are picked for shipping accurately.
+**What it means**: The order picking accuracyKPI is important because it lets you know the percentage of orders that are picked for shipping accurately.
 If your order picking accuracy percentage goes down, then you may have problems with inventory, shipping time, returns, and of course, dissatisfied customers.

 ## Operations KPIs